 Tax Advantages for Landlords

 There are many tax advantages for landlords.
-The best way to set yourself up to take advantage of those deductions, is to put a process in place to track expenses.
-This way, when tax season rolls around you are prepared.
-Here is a list of the top 9 tax deductions for landlords.
+The best way to set yourself up to take advantage of those deductions is to put a process in place to track your expenses.
+Here’s a list of the top nine tax deductions for landlords:

 - Pass-through tax deduction